0xKushwaha/SAR-to-Opt/README.md

 1. Log in to [DAGsHub](https://dagshub.com).\
 2. Navigate to your project → **Experiments** tab.\
-3. Runs, metrics, and artifacts are synced automatically.
+3. Runs, metrics, and artefacts are synced automatically.

 If you want to run MLflow locally as well, use: